balancer/docs-v3/docs/concepts/router/overview.md

 ) external payable returns (uint256[] memory amountsOut);
 ```

 This remove liquidity operation removes tokens from the pool in proportional amounts without causing price impact as `amountsOut` ratio received will be in the same pool token balances proportions.
-The Vault should already have approved allowances for at least `exactBptAmountIn` for `pool`.

 | Name               | Type          | Description   |
 | -------------      | ------------- | ------------  |